glennmckechnie/weewx-wxobs/README.md

 Weewx is now at version 5.x

-While weewx can still be run as the root user, a default install (deb package) now installs and sets up the application to run under the user weewx.
+While WeeWX can still be run as the root user, a default install (deb package) now installs and sets up the application to run under the user weewx.

 This means that wxobs can no longer write to the /usr/share/php directory.
 The simplest fix is to change that directory to /var/tmp where weewx can write the file and the apache2 webserver can read it.